Refine and Represent: Region-to-Object Representation Learning: Related Works

 \paragraph{Region-Based and Object-Centric Self-Supervised Pretraining} Instance discrimination pretraining has primarily focused on learning image-level representations.
-While this is suitable for downstream tasks such as image classification, learning local or object-centric features during pretraining is critical for tasks such as object detection and semantic segmentation.
-Recent works ~\citep{wang2021dense, xie2021propagate, xiao2021region, wei2021aligning, huang2022learning, o2020unsupervised,bar2021detreg, xu2021regioncl, xie2021detco} have extended the instance discrimination paradigm to concurrently learn region-based features.
-These methods enforce representational invariance to image regions in both views without taking into consideration the content in these regions.
-Examples include DenseCL \cite{wang2021dense}, which jointly trains the local features be invariant across views while performing the standard image-level representation training, and ReSim \cite{xiao2021region}, which performs region-level representation learning by sliding a window across the image regions present in both views and enforcing region-based representational similarity.
+While this is suitable for scene-level downstream tasks such as classification, it does not explicitly learn the locality of features which is critical for tasks such as object detection and semantic segmentation.
+Recent works ~\cite{wang2021dense, xie2021propagate, xiao2021region, wei2021aligning, o2020unsupervised,bar2021detreg, xu2021regioncl, xie2021detco} have extended the instance discrimination paradigm to also learn region-based features.
+These methods enforce representational invariance to image regions in different views without taking into consideration the content in these regions.
+Examples include DenseCL \cite{wang2021dense}, which trains local features to be invariant across views while also performing the standard image-level representation training, and ReSim \cite{xiao2021region}, which performs region-level representation learning by sliding a window across the image regions present in both views and enforcing region-based representational similarity.
+Our work extends region-based pretraining by first training region-level features and gradually discovering object-centric segmentations which eventually train object-centric features.